ewintram/donation-checker/README.md

 ### Stack architecture

 * I chose to deploy a Docker container to ECS as this enabled me to build the app easily in dev in a Docker container
+* I chose to build a simple Express REST API which can easily be consumed by any client
 + I chose Fargate launch type for its lower overhead and cost
 * I thought that the VPC and Cluster might be in a separate stack, in order to be deployed separately and shared across multiple projects, but I didn't have time to explore this
 * The most challenging part was understanding the concept of deploying the infrastructure with the app.
 For example, the recommended approach was to deploy the Docker image as an asset, but this does not deploy it to ECR as an image but instead within the assets repository for the stack